jonlinca/ACLandR/README.md

 We’re going to use to use ACL Analytics to **deploy** our model into production.
 This means that we have already trained a machine learning model we are happy with, to make predictions on incoming data.

-**Why is this important?** You may be working with Data Scientists who can ‘train’ models for you but need to run it in your own ACL Analytics environment.
+**Why is this important?** You may be working with Data Scientists who can train models for you, but need to keep the results in your own ACL Analytics environment.
 You can take a trained model and call it directly from ACL, while leveraging the expertise that comes from your data scientist.
 You can then incorporate your own standard audit routines for follow-up and testing, without needing to worry about leaving your audit platform.

 This is my first attempt at writing a tutorial, let alone on such a crazy fun topic and mixing up my two favorite analysis platforms.
 If you have any suggestions for me, please let me know!